Actyx/Actyx/web/developer.actyx.com/docs/os/general/introduction.md

     showLinks={false}
 />

-Our goal is to allow people to program the naturally dezentralized collaboration of humans and machines.
+Our goal is to allow people to program the naturally decentralized collaboration of humans and machines.

 ## Architecture